codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+Why did the m&m go to school?
+Because it wanted to be a Smartie!

 ## Daily Trivia

-What language does Node.js use?
+What five letter word is the motto of the IBM Computer company?
- 1. Java
+ 1. Click
- 2. Java Source
+ 2. Logic
- 3. Joomla Source Code
+ 3. Think
- 4. JavaScript
+ 4. Pixel

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Think
 </details>